Zhang Dejiang: Jilin

+In August 1983, Zhang left education and started his career in politics, becoming the deputy secretary of the Yanji City CCP Municipal Committee.
+In 1985, he was promoted to become the deputy party secretary of the Yanbian Korean Autonomous Prefecture of Jilin Province.
+In August 1986, he was transferred to the State Council, becoming a vice minister at the Ministry of Civil Affairs.

-Zhang rose to prominence during the era of general secretary Jiang Zemin, first in Jilin's Yanbian Prefecture, where he is credited with handling the issue of illegal immigration from North Korea.
-Zhang accompanied Jiang on a visit to North Korea in March 1990 and was promoted to deputy party secretary for Jilin soon after.
+Zhang rose to prominence during the era of general secretary Jiang Zemin.
+Zhang accompanied Jiang on a visit to North Korea in March 1990.
+Shortly after, in October 1990, he returned to Jilin to become the Party Secretary of Yanbian and the Deputy Party Secretary of Jilin.
+His connections to North Korea and his handling of illegal immigration from that country as a local official in Jilin are believed to be key factors in his rise to power.
 Jiang described Yanbian under Zhang as a "model prefecture" later that year.
 In 1995, he was made party secretary of Jilin, beginning a long road of serving as the first-in-charge of various provincial-level jurisdictions.

 Zhejiang

 In 1998, Zhang became party secretary of Zhejiang.
 Zhang was popular among business leaders in Zhejiang due to his relatively laissez-faire attitude towards private enterprise.
 Zhang was known for allowing private business to operate freely, within the bounds of the law.

-In 2001, Zhang wrote an article attacking the idea of allowing business owners to join the Communist Party, claiming that doing so would ruin the party.
+In 2001, Zhang wrote an article attacking the idea of allowing business owners to join the Communist Party, claiming that doing so would ruin the party, shortly before Jiang formally accepted the idea through the Three Represents idea.

-Party chief of Guangdong
+Party Secretary of Guangdong

 In November 2002, Zhang was transferred to Guangdong to become its Party Secretary.
 He also earned a seat on the Politburo of the Chinese Communist Party.
 During his tenure in Guangdong Zhang focused on issues such as the privatisation of the economy, education, and the alleviation of poverty.